jeanpierobom/jeanpierobom.github.io/_posts/2019-02-05-project-a-tutorial.md

 require('node-libs-react-native/globals');
 ```

-Now we are going to add the source code to App.js, that is the main component in this project.
-This file was automatically created when we generated the project folder with the ```react-native init``` command.
+Now we are going to add the source code to App.js, that is the main component in this project and was automatically created when we generated the project folder with the ```react-native init``` command.
+So open this file in your editor and replace its content:

 ```
 /**